facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Bonds

 If you plot interest rates versus the time-to-maturity to earn those rates, you have created a yield curve.
 We continue to monitor the changing shape of the yield curve for U.S. debt issues, and what that may signal.
 Using the U.S. Government 2-year bond rate as a proxy for short-term rates and the 10-year U.S. Government bond rate as a proxy for long-term rates, we calculate the difference between the rates, which provides a possible indicator for the future direction of the economy.
-A steep spread (long-term rates higher than short-term rates) indicates potential future economic expansion, and fixed-income investors are compensated for taking longer-term risk.
+A steep spread (long-term rates higher than short-term rates) indicates potential future economic expansion, and fixed-income investors are compensated for taking longer-term risks.
 A flat spread (long-term rates match short-term rates) is a possible indicator of economic uncertainty, and longer-term investors are not being compensated for investing in longer-dated securities.
 An inverted spread (short-term rates are higher than long-term rates) possibly indicates future economic contraction.

-Housing and Real Estate
+Real Estate and Housing

-According to Freddie Mac (FM), the average 30-year residential home mortgage rate increased slightly to 6.88% (as of 4/11/2024).
-The current U.S. average weekly rate was roughly 6.92% (as of 4/11/2024).
-During the past 52 weeks, the rate has been between 6.35% and 7.79%.
+According to Freddie Mac (FM), the average 30-year residential home mortgage rate dropped to 6.62% (as of 4/10/2025).
+During the past 52 weeks, the rate has been between 6.08% and 7.22%.

 Natural Resources